Massachusetts Historical Society Fellowships

 The Four Fellowship Programs

-Each year, in addition to approximately 20 short-term fellowships, the Society will help to provide about a dozen New England Regional Fellowship Consortium grants for projects that draw on the resources of nearly 20 participating institutions.
+Each year, in addition to approximately 20 short-term fellowships, the Society will help to provide about fifteen New England Regional Fellowship Consortium grants for projects that draw on the resources of more than 20 participating institutions.
 Thanks to the support of the National Endowment for the Humanities, an independent agency of the U.S. government, there will be at least two long-term MHS-NEH fellowships.

 The MHS awards approximately 20 short-term fellowships annually, each of which provides a stipend for four weeks of research at the Society.
 Several of these fellowships are for research in specific topics or collections.
 Stipends range from $1,500 to $2,500.
 Awards are open to advanced graduate students as well as scholars who have completed their professional training.